HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ##### Setup Environment

-1. [Install Node 16 and NPM 8](https://nodejs.org/en/blog/release/v16.19.1/).
-We currently build and test Cashmere with the Node 16 LTS release (codename "Gallium").
+1. [Install Node 18 and NPM 9](https://nodejs.org/en/blog/release/v18.14.2/).
+We currently build and test Cashmere with the Node 18 LTS release.
 2. Fork the `@healthcatalyst/cashmere` repo.
 3. Clone your fork.
 Recommendation: name your git remotes `upstream` for `@healthcatalyst/cashmere`
 4. From the root of the project, run `npm install`